10 Saddest Love Songs

 'He Stopped Loving Her Today'

 George Jones' hit from 1980 tops our list of sad love songs while matching Paisley's 'Whiskey Lullaby' in hopelessness and sadness, but his song has stood the test of time -- whereas Paisley's hasn't yet had the chance to prove itself.
-'He Stopped Loving Her Today' is one of the all-time greatest tearjerkers in any genre, and to his credit, Jones sounds just as good singing it today.
+'He Stopped Loving Her Today' is one of the all-time greatest tearjerkers in any genre.